Richard Hongisto

-Richard Duane Hongisto (December 16, 1936, Bovey, Minnesota – November 4, 2004, San Francisco, California) was a businessman, politician, sheriff, and police chief of San Francisco, California, and Cleveland, Ohio.
+Richard Duane Hongisto (December 16, 1936 – November 4, 2004) was a businessman, politician, sheriff, and police chief of San Francisco, California, and Cleveland, Ohio.

 Early life and education

 Of Finnish descent, Hongisto was the son of Gladys Longrie and Raymond Hongisto.
 In 1942, Dick moved to San Francisco with his parents and brother Don.

 "Hongisto grew up in the city's Richmond and Fillmore districts, and his parents ran a grocery store in the Sunnydale neighborhood."

 Dick graduated from George Washington High School.
 He later attended San Francisco City College.
 While completing a bachelor's degree at San Francisco State University, Hongisto became an officer of the San Francisco Police Department (SFPD).

 Career

 Early career

 Hongisto was a co-founder of Officers for Justice, an organization of officers who were primarily racial minorities or gay.

 Hongisto ran for sheriff in 1971, defeating the incumbent, Matthew Carberry, who had been a four-term sheriff.

 He was the first sheriff to hire gay and lesbian deputies, and later became embroiled in controversy when he deliberately delayed the eviction of residents from the International Hotel, a residential hotel in Manilatown, San Francisco, next to Chinatown, San Francisco.

-International Hotel manager Joe Diones looks out at protesters protecting the hotel during an anti-eviction rally January 1977.

 After a long period where he refused to order the eviction, which included time spent in the San Mateo County jail on contempt of court charges, Hongisto eventually carried out the mass eviction.